miller79/paketo-dynatrace-demo/README.md

 # paketo-dynatrace-demo

-Run with the following pack command:
+Run with the following pack command while inside of the test-project folder:

 ```
 pack build test-project \